 Why it Matters

 Why does a definition of success matter to your marketers?
-Because, not only do we want you to succeed, we want to hold ourselves accountable for our strategies.
+Because, not only do we want you to succeed, we want to hold ourselves accountable for the strategies we develop.
 We want to be able to tell if what we are doing is working, and quickly.

-Once an OKR is set up, it requires very little maintenance—just the regular reporting.
+Once an OKR is set up, it requires very little maintenance—just regular reporting.
 But, this simple tool gives you a powerful advantage.
-That advantage is that you can now say no to distraction.
-The Awesome Company wants web leads, but one employee has an idea to purchase ads on some neighborhood bus stops.
-Does it fit with the defined OKRs?
+That advantage is that you can now say no to distractions.
+For example, Awesome Company wants web leads, and an employee has an idea to purchase ads on neighborhood bus stops.
+Does it fit within the defined OKRs?
 Nope.
-That makes it easier for the marketing director to say no, and keep the projects (and budgets) on track.
+Defined and documented OKRs make it easier for the marketing director to say no, and keep projects (and budgets) on track.

 Let Us Help

 If all of this still seems overwhelming and confusing, don’t worry.
 That’s what we’re here for.
-Just drop us a line and we’ll chat through your goals.
+We specialize in using research and data to define goals and objectives.
+Just drop us a line and we’ll work through your goals with you.